ActiveBrainAtlas/MouseBrainAtlas_dev/doc/Filename_Breakdown.md

 - Possible values:
   - ""
-      - Image has not cropped or aligned
+      - Images have not been cropped or aligned
   - "prep1"
       - Images have all been aligned to each other
   - "prep5"